 The Best Time To Take A Disney Cruise

 If your schedule is open, and you are looking for the best times to sail on a Caribbean/Bahamian itinerary, I’d recommend May.
 The weather is generally nice, it’s not one of the peak times, so prices and crowds aren’t too bad.
 If you have younger children who aren’t in school yet, definitely take advantage of that time.
+You also won’t have to worry about hurricane season at that point.

 Pricing is one of the most important factors you should consider.
 As you’d expect, the peak times of the year, like holidays, spring break, and other school vacations, are when you’ll often see the highest prices.
 Some discounts, for military and Florida residents, for instance, are not offered on every sailing.
+Flexibility in booking can give you the opportunity to save some money.

 When booking, it’s always a good idea to book early.
 Disney Castaway Club members can often book early when the cruise fares and itineraries are first announced.
 That way, you have your choice of stateroom categories and won’t be left with the more expensive rooms, especially if you are hoping for a more affordable room category.
-Interior staterooms and ocean view staterooms (porthole) can be a cheaper option for your trip.
+Interior staterooms and ocean view staterooms (porthole) can be cheaper options for your trip.

 If you are already taking a cruise, doing onboard bookings can save you money.
 Your next cruise can be booked before the end of your cruise.
 You can book a placeholder if you aren’t sure what itinerary you want to experience next or don’t have your available dates handy.
+Keep in mind that some of those benefits may have blackout dates during holidays and special events.

 Special Events at Sea